What is early breast cancer?

 Nodal involvement is the first indication that the cancer is moving beyond the original tumor in the breast.
 Early breast cancer that is node-positive is considered to have a higher risk of recurrence.

-Facts about breast cancer
+Key facts about early breast cancer

 Breast cancer is the most common cancer among women worldwide.
 About 1 in 8 U.S. women will develop breast cancer over the course of her lifetime